Sue Foley: Early life

 Foley was born in Ottawa, Ontario, and spent her early childhood in Canada.
 She learned to play guitar at age 13, became interested in blues music from listening to the Rolling Stones, and played her first gig at age 16.
+After high school graduation, she relocated to Vancouver where she formed the Sue Foley Band and toured Canada.

+Career

-After high school graduation, she relocated to Vancouver where she formed The Sue Foley Band and toured Canada.
-In 1988–1989, the Sue Foley Band teamed with Mark Hummel to tour across the United States, Canada and Europe as well as recording an album.
+In 1988–1989, the Sue Foley Band teamed with Mark Hummel to tour across the United States, Canada, and Europe as well as recording an album.
 The collaboration lasted a little over a year with 300 dates on the road in 1989.
 Clifford Antone saw Foley sitting in with Duke Robillard while the band was in Memphis for the W.C.
 Handy Awards that year.

-Career

-By age twenty-one, Foley was living in Austin, Texas, United States, and recording for Antone's, the blues label and historic nightclub.
+By the age of 21, Foley had relocated to Austin, Texas, where she began recording for Antone's Records.
 Her first release was Young Girl Blues.

-Foley has toured steadily with her band, toting her signature pink paisley Fender Telecaster.
-In 2001, she won the Juno Award for her CD, Love Coming Down.
-Foley has also earned seventeen Maple Blues Awards and three Trophees de Blues de France.
-She has also garnered several nominations at the Blues Music Awards in Memphis, Tennessee.
+In 2001, Foley won the Juno Award for her CD, Love Comin' Down.
+Over the course of her career, Foley has earned seventeen Maple Blues Awards and three Trophees de Blues de France, and multiple awards at the Blues Music Awards in Memphis,Tennessee.

-2018 marked Foley's return as a solo artist with her album, The Ice Queen, which featured guest appearances by Billy Gibbons of ZZ Top and Jimmie Vaughan.
+In 2018, Foley released the album, The Ice Queen, which featured guest appearances by Billy Gibbons of ZZ Top and Jimmie Vaughan.

-In May 2020, Foley won a Blues Music Award in the 'Koko Taylor Award (Traditional Blues Female)' category.